jandecaluwe/urubu/doc/about.md

 Author
 ======

-The Urubu software is written by Jan Decaluwe.
+The Urubu software is written by [jandecaluwe].

 License
 =======